myraort/myraort.github.io/essays/design-patterns.md

     class="rounded float-start pe-4"
     src="../img/design-patterns/cake.png" >

 Design patterns are crucial to the structure and efficiency of any software application.
-Think of building an application like baking a complex cake, where each component of the application is a different ingredient in the recipe.
-Just as a baker uses specific recipes to ensure that the cake turns out well, software developers use design patterns to guide the assembly and interaction of various components.
-Design patterns are not just solutions but are tried and tested methods that act like baking instructions, helping to manage the complexities of software development.
-These patterns ensure that the application is maintainable and can serve its intended purpose, much like a well-followed recipe guarantees a delicious and structurally sound cake.
+Think of building an application like baking a cake, where each component of the application is a different ingredient in the recipe.
+Just as a baker uses specific recipes to ensure that the cake turns out well, software developers use design patterns to guide the assembly and interaction of different components.
+Design patterns are not just solutions but are tried and tested methods that act like baking instructions.
+This helps handle the complexities of software development.
+These patterns make sure the application is easy to maintain and works as intended, just like following a recipe closely ensures a tasty and well-made cake.

 ### MVVM